Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection

 \subsection{Results}

-\cref{tab:multiclass} reports the results for \mc.
-Out of all methods, SAL, HSC, and ETLT are unable to outperform the unsupervised MahaAD baseline in any scenario.
-Unsurprisingly, we find the gradient-based filtering in SAL unable to detect OOD samples with the ImageNet pre-trained network.
-We also observe that the supervised classifier BCE is generally inconsistent; for instance, it achieves excellent results when SVHN is the OOD distribution but performs below average in the other cases.
-In contrast, AdaODD scores consistently high in all experiments except for SVHN but is, in turn, outclassed by MDiff.
-More broadly, our method is consistently among the top performers, reaching the best score for LSUN, Places, and DTD with both CIFAR10 and CIFAR100 as the in-distribution and scoring second-best in three out of the four remaining experiments.
+\cref{tab:highres} reports the results on our benchmark.
+Of all methods, SAL, HSC, ETLT, and BCE do not outperform the unsupervised MahaAD baseline on average.
+BCE is especially inconsistent; for instance, it achieves excellent results on DRD but performs below average in other cases, demonstrating the need for a more robust method.
+In contrast, AdaODD and MDiff score consistently high in all experiments.
+Nonetheless, they are outclassed by CSO, which reaches the best score for NIH and MURA and the best overall performance by 5.6 AUF and 2.2 AUA compared to the next-best method.

-In the \oc~benchmark (\cref{tab:oneclass}), HSC also struggles, while ETLT consistently outperforms MahaAD, unlike on the \mc~benchmark.
-AdaODD and MDiff again perform well, but which one is better between them depends on the experiment.
-Here, we also find our method to outperform all cases but three, where it performs second-best.
-On \hr, \cref{tab:highres} reports similar trends for our method ranking best or second in all six cases.
-Interestingly, BCE, which performs poorly on average across all three benchmarks, reaches the best performance on DRD.

-The performance evolution for some of the best methods on the \texttt{Bird:Rest} and \texttt{Healthy:Pathological} experiments are shown in \cref{fig:curves}.
-All methods benefit from incorporating unlabeled samples, with the exception of AdaODD, whose optimal hyperparameters from the grid search assign low importance to the unlabeled data.
+The performance evolution over time for some of the best methods on NIH is shown in \cref{fig:curves}(a).
+All methods benefit from incorporating unlabeled samples, with our method improving fastest.
+The only exception is AdaODD, whose optimal hyperparameters from the grid search assign low importance to the unlabeled NIH data.